sebasotto98/bus-positions/README.md

 # Bus-positions
-Bus positions is an Android application developed in Java for a Distributed Systems university course
+Bus positions is a client-server Android application developed in Java for a Distributed Systems university course